garethjohnsdesign/bristol-comedy-garden-2017/info.md

 position: 5
 general:
 - title: Food and Drink
-  text: "There’s more than just great comedy growing in our garden…\n\nArrive early
-    and get into the comedy spirit at our bountiful bars and delicious street-food stalls.
-This year we have [Scoff & Relish](https://www.scoffandrelish.co.uk) with gourmet salad boxes and hearty soups, [Los Amigos](http://www.losamigoseventcatering.co.uk/burritos-in-bristol/) with their burritos bursting with Mexican goodness, the legendary [Agnes Spencer](https://twitter.com/agnesspencers?lang=en) will be on hand with authentic Jamaican flavours, the guys from [Hippy Chippy](http://www.thehippychippy.co.uk) will be churning out the chunky chips and no event in the South West is complete without the mighty [Pieminister](http://www.pieminister.co.uk) and their award-winning pies!  \n\n\n**Pre-order your interval drinks!** Jump the bar queue during the interval by being all high-tech with Ordoo, a clever little app that let’s you pre-order and pay for your drinks.
-Just download the [app](http://ordoo.co.uk), fill in your payment details and order a round of drinks to collect from the pick-up point at the bar.
-[Ordoo](http://ordoo.co.uk) will tell you when your drinks are ready so there’s no need to hang around.
-Spend your interval enjoying a pint and having a chuckle with your mates rather than standing in line! "
+  text: "This year’s festival will be bursting with a great range of bars and a hand-picked selection of food vendors."
 - title: Festival Timings
   text: |-
-    Weds 14th June: 6pm - 10.30pm
+    Weds 6th June: 6pm - 10.30pm

-    Thurs 15th June: 6pm - 10.30pm
+    Thurs 7th June: 6pm - 10.30pm

-    Fri 16th June: 6pm - 10.30pm
+    Fri 8th June: 6pm - 10.30pm

-    Sat 17th June: 2.45pm - 10.30pm
+    Sat 9th June: 1pm - 10.30pm

-    Sun 18th June: 2.45pm - 10.30pm
+    Sun 10th June: 6pm - 10.30pm
 - title: Festival Site
   text: |-
     You must have a valid ticket to gain entry to the Comedy Garden.
 Tickets can be purchased online in advance or at the on site Box Office on the evening of the show, depending on availability.